 Monthly rent and predetermined purchase price

-In some rent-to-own contracts, you pay a higher monthly rent because a portion gets saved toward your future down payment.
-Your agreement may set a predetermined purchase price for the home, which should take local market conditions into account.
+You’ll pay higher monthly rent in many rent-to-own contracts because a portion goes toward your future down payment.
+Your agreement may set a predetermined purchase price for the home, reflecting local market conditions.

-Find out whether the purchase price is fixed or negotiable in the future.
-For example, if real estate prices fall, you may be locked into paying more than the market value for the home.
+Determine whether this purchase price is fixed or negotiable in the future.
+If real estate prices fall, you could be locked into paying more than the market value for the home.

 Fees and up-front costs

 Rent-to-own agreements often include an option fee for the right to buy the home at a future date for a specified price.
-It’s due at signing or may be renewed over the course of the lease.
+This fee is due at signing or may be renewed throughout the lease.

 Termination fees

-If you don't (or can't) buy the property at the end of the option period, you may need to pay a termination fee, which can be a flat amount or around 3% of the would-be purchase price — $14K on a median house.
+If you don't or can't buy the property at the end of the option period, you may need to pay a termination fee, a flat amount or 1-3% of the would-be purchase price.
+For a median-priced house, this could be more than $12,000.

-A lease-option agreement usually lets you walk away with minimal financial impact.
-But depending on the contract terms, you might lose your option fee or be sued for breach of contract if you don’t buy the property at the end of the lease term.
+A lease-option agreement usually allows you to walk away with minimal financial impact.
+However, depending on the contract terms, you might lose your option fee or face a lawsuit for breach of contract if you don’t buy the property at the end of the lease term.

 Rights and responsibilities